-The Georgetown Law Center for Innovations in Community Safety (formerly known as the Innovative Policing Program), partnering with global law firm Sheppard Mullin, has created the Active Bystandership for Law Enforcement (ABLE) Project to prepare officers to successfully intervene to prevent harm and to create a law enforcement culture that supports peer intervention.
+The Georgetown Law Center for Innovations in Community Safety (formerly known as the Innovative Policing Program), partnering with global law firm Sheppard Mullin, has created ABLE (Active Bystandership for Law Enforcement) to prepare officers to successfully intervene to prevent harm and to create a law enforcement culture that supports peer intervention.

-The ABLE Project guides agencies and communities on the concrete measures that must be in place to create and sustain a culture of peer intervention.
-The ABLE Project also provides a wide array of resources to communities and law enforcement agencies across the country interested in adopting ABLE.
+ABLE guides agencies and communities on the concrete measures that must be in place to create and sustain a culture of peer intervention.
+ABLE also provides a wide array of resources to communities and law enforcement agencies across the country interested in adopting ABLE.

-The work of the ABLE Project is further guided by our Corporate Advisory Group and our Research Advisory Board.
-A collection of pro bono lawyers from law firms and industry partners, led by Sheppard Mullin partner Dan Brown, provides additional pro bono support to the ABLE Project’s many activities.
+The work of ABLE is further guided by our Corporate Advisory Group and our Research Advisory Board.
+A collection of pro bono lawyers from law firms and industry partners, led by Sheppard Mullin partner Dan Brown, provides additional pro bono support to ABLE’s many activities.